-The NYSE closing auction is the busiest time in the US equity market trading day, when around 223 million shares are traded.
+The NYSE closing auction is the busiest time in the US equity market trading day, when over 200 million shares are traded.
 The auction is a unique blend of sophisticated technology and human judgment that produces the day's most important price point for investors and listed companies.
 The smooth functioning of auctions is critical as market participants expect and rely on the close to provide a critical daily price point that reflects market interest.

 Given the auction's importance, the NYSE places intense focus on its technology and process, and strives to ensure that all participants understand the tools available to facilitate trading in this critical event.

 Here's a behind-the-scenes look at what happen during the NYSE Closing Auction:

 Investors seeking to participate in the closing auction can participate in the same way they participate in trading throughout the day, by sending orders to their broker to act on their behalf to execute their orders.
 Investors can also direct their orders to a NYSE Floor Broker for execution in the close, just as they can at any point throughout the trading day.
-Floor Brokers can receive orders from their customers via voice or electronic communication, and enter their order via handheld device, verbally, or using algorithms.
+Floor Brokers can receive orders from their customers via voice or electronic communication, and enter their order via handheld device or using algorithms.

 Designated Market Makers (DMMs) have obligations to maintain fair and orderly markets and facilitate price discovery throughout the trading day, obligations that extend to the auctions.
 One of their obligations is to facilitate the closing auction process, which includes setting the closing price at a level that satisfies all interest that is willing to participate at a price better than the closing auction price, and supplying liquidity as needed to offset any remaining auction imbalances that exist at the closing bell.

 There are several NYSE order types that can be used in the closing auction, with the most common being Market-On-Close (MOC) and Limit-On-Close (LOC) orders.